Arkansas routs 2nd-seeded Stanford 17-2 in CWS opener

 Noland threw only 79 pitches on a hot, humid afternoon when the feels-like temperature reached 106 degrees.
 He induced 11 groundball outs and seven flyouts, and his only strikeout came in the sixth inning.
 Other than Jones’ homer, all the Cardinal mustered against him were five singles and a walk.

+“I knew they were going to swing the bat.
+They’re an aggressive team, they like to put the ball in play,” Noland said.
+“We had the wind blowing in.
+I get a lot of ground balls normally.
+I just stuck to the plan.
+I let the defense work behind me.”

-Razorbacks fans rose and gave him an ovation, many of them “Calling the Hogs,” as he hugged teammates and walked from the mound to the dugout.
+Razorbacks fans rose and gave Noland an ovation, many of them “Calling the Hogs,” as he hugged teammates and walked from the mound to the dugout.

+“Our offense did a good job of putting the ball in play and testing their defense,” Jones said.
+“They had really good defense today, and he was able to pound the zone.”

 Williams (8-4) struggled for a third straight start in the NCAA Tournament.
 He gave up a triple to Braydon Webb on the game’s first pitch, hit a batter and issued a walk but got out of the inning down only 1-0.